-Members considered the report of the Senior Conservation and Design Officer, which proposed amended conservation area boundaries, appraisals and management guidelines for Fritton, Pulham Market, Pulham St Mary, Seething, Starston and Wacton.
+Members considered the report of the Senior Conservation and Design Officer which sought their opinions regarding the proposed amendments to conservation area boundaries and the adoption of conservation area appraisals and management guidelines for Fritton, Pulham St Mary, Pulham Market, Seething, Starston and Wacton, prior to these being considered by Cabinet and Full Council.
+The Senior Conservation and Design Officer provided members with a brief presentation, summarising the considerations made for each of the six areas, as detailed in the report.